Lorrayne23/software-engineering-conclusion-project/Fichamentos/artigo6.md

 # Misbehaviour Prediction for Autonomous Driving Systems

 Andrea Stocco, Michael Weiss, Marco Calzana, and Paolo Tonella.
 2020.
 Misbehaviour prediction for autonomous driving systems.
 In Proceedings of the ACM/IEEE 42nd International Conference on Software Engineering (ICSE '20).
-Association for Computing Machinery, New York, NY, USA, 359–371. https://doi.org/10.1145/3377811.3380353.
+Association for Computing Machinery, New York, NY, USA, 359–371. doi: [10.1145/3377811.3380353](https://doi.org/10.1145/3377811.3380353)

 ## 1. Fichamento de Conteúdo